 What would happen if I let my certification lapse?

-You lose your right to use the credentials.
+You lose your right to use the credential.
 And you must take the certification exam again in order to gain GNCC certification.

 How early can I apply for recertification?

-You can submit your recertification application on June 1 of the year that your certification expires.
+You can submit your recertification application on 6 months prior to the date your certification expires.

 How do I know if contact hours are from an approved provider?

-This is usually printed, usually in small type towards the bottom of your certificate.
+This is usually printed in small type towards the bottom of your certificate.
 It should give you the provider, accrediting company, and the number of contact hours.
 If the information is not available on the certificate, it may be available on the provider's website.

 If I don't pass the exam, how soon can I reapply?